Supporting the transition to a low emissions, resilient economy

 Submissions will be anonymised in the public summary.

-A public webinar will be held approximately one month after the consultation closes to share the most commonly raised feedback, and to outline how the technical delivery partner and expert groups have responded and what decisions have been made.
+A public webinar will be held approximately one month after the consultation closes, to share the most commonly raised feedback, and to outline how the technical delivery partner and expert groups have responded and what decisions have been made.

-If you have any questions about the consultation or would like to submit a general response via email please contact [email protected]
+If you have any questions about the consultation or would like to submit a general response via email, please contact [email protected].

 CSF provides the coordination and secretariat function for the development of the NZ Taxonomy.